Thurstan College: Cricket

 Thurstan's under-16s cricket team was formed in 1953.
 Thurstan plays against Isipathana College in an annual cricket-encounter, called Big Match or Battle of the Brothers, at the beginning of the school cricket season.
 The contest has been held since 1963 and out of the 52 matches played, 41 have ended in a draw.
 Thurstan College won six times and Isipathana College won four times.

 Rugby

-Thurstan was the second government school to take to rugby, forming its rugby union team in 1957.
+Thurstan was the second government school in Ceylon (as Sri Lanka was called until 1972) to take to rugby, forming its rugby union team in 1957.
 In addition to the 'Abdul Jabar Trophy' which is played with the traditional rivals from Isipathana College, there are annual encounters for the 'Diyanesh Rajarathnam Memorial Trophy', which commenced in 1998 against Wesley College, and the 'Graetian Gunawardhana Challenge Trophy' in 2001 with D.S.
 Senanayake College.